simoncblyth/opticks/notes/issues/cxsim-shakedown.rst

 * implementing mostly in SName which is used from CSGFoundry in the *id* instance

+Where to deploy ?
+Dont really want tests to do JUNO specific things as thats confusing for general users.

+* recall doing something like this via metadata in geocache previously, but that seems inconvenient
+* could simply detect that a selection is applicable based on existance of the names in the geometry
+* try using SGeoConfig::GeometrySpecificSetup which is invoked from the argumentless CSGFoundry::Load, this detects a geometry based in the names within it

 FIXED : Issue 1 : water-water micro steps ?
 Fix using PropagateEpsilon of 0.05 mm
 ------------------------------------------------------------------------------